codeplaysoftware/portBLAS/README.md

 We rely on the `FindComputeCpp.cmake` imported from the Computecpp SDK to build the project.

-A BLAS library, such as OpenBLAS, is also required.
+A BLAS library, such as OpenBLAS, is also required to verify the test results.
 This can be installed on Ubuntu from the `libopenblas-base` package.

 Setup